-Yahweh therefore forbids the use of this proverb.

-Note that the proverb rightly implied that when a person was guilty of willful sin, they were in fact eating sour grapes.
+Yahweh therefore forbids the use of this proverb for the people were guilty of willful sin, they were in fact eating sour grapes.
 This willful sin would produce bitterness, sooner or later.
 To suggest that they were hurting only because of the evil of their parents and were feeling pain though they had never tasted the pleasures of sin, flew in the face of their well-documented rebellious and abominable behavior.
 The whole attitude of these unrepentant people resulted from malice and a refusal to humble themselves before God.
 They had embarked on the perilous path of 'striving with their Maker'.
 It seemed by their argument that there was a law designed to hurt them which their Maker had either devised or was powerless to alter.
 This of course was a direct attack on the nature of God.

-The proverb has some truth to it in that the sins of one generation can have significant or ripple effects on the next.
 The fact that the sins of one generation have consequences for another is not the same as saying that God punishes an innocent group for the sins of a guilty group.

-Although there are times when the all-knowing and sovereign God deems this to be fitting, it is rare and certainly not the norm.
-The problem in today's Text is that the exiles specifically apply this proverb to disavow any culpability for their situation.
-In so doing, they can claim that God was unjust in His dealings with them (Ezekiel 18:25-29; 33:17-20).
+The problem shown in today's Text is that the exiles specifically apply this proverb to disavow any culpability for their situation.
+In so doing, they can claim that God was unjust in His dealings with them.
+(Ezekiel 18:25-29; 33:17-20).